Festivities always warrant reflection. Here is my dose to mark the (Chinese New) year.

 The way I work changed more this year than in any year before it.

 So what happened after agriculture?
 Humans adapted.
-Not by going back to foraging, but by building new structures - cities, laws, institutions - constructs that were impossible in the previous paradigm, but made the new reality livable - and then more than livable.
+Not by going back to foraging, but by building new structures - cities, laws, institutions - constructs that would have been impossible in the previous paradigm, but that made the new one livable - and then more than livable.
 I think the same will happen here.
-The question is not whether AI work is tiring - it is - but whether we can come to terms with it via new constructs.
+The question is not whether AI work is tiring (it is), but whether we can come to terms with it through new constructs.

-One perspective I find useful is discerning between distress and eustress.
-Hans Selye coined the distinction in 197516: distress is the stress that breaks you down; eustress is the stress that builds you up.
+So what will our new constructs be?
+I don’t know.
+It is difficult to predict the specifics, but while we wait for them to emerge, at least we can try to have an easier time surviving the transition.
+One perspective in work I find useful is discerning between distress and eustress22.
+Distress is the stress that breaks you down; eustress is the stress that builds you up.
 The body responds almost identically to both, but the difference is in how you perceive it - whether you see the demand as a threat or a challenge.
 The burn of a muscle getting stronger could feel like the muscle tearing.
-Learning to tell the difference, and to structure your work so that more of the fatigue falls on the eustress side, may be the most important human skill for now.
+Learning to tell the difference, and to structure your work so that more of the fatigue falls on the eustress side, may be an important human skill for now.

 Humans.

-Finally, I think of fellow human beings who spent this year not harvesting the abundance of productivity, but instead fighting what feels like an existential crisis.
+Finally, I think of fellow human beings who spent this year not harvesting the abundance of productivity, but instead fighting what feels like an existential crisis for some higher ideal.
 They are missing out, and the cost compounds.
 The gap between those who engage and those who don’t widens faster every month.

-On this topic, I am reminded of a passage in Sapiens:
+On this topic, I am reminded of this passage:

 Just 6 million years ago, a single female ape had two daughters.
 One became the ancestor of all chimpanzees, the other is our own grandmother.